honojs/website/getting-started/basic.md

     nodejs
 ```

-The template will be pulled in `my-app`, so go into it and install the dependencies.
+The template will be pulled into `my-app`, so go to it and install the dependencies.

 ```
 cd my-app && npm i
 ```

-Setup is finished.
-Now you can run `npm run dev` to start up a local server and you can focus on development.
+The setup is finished.
+Now you can run `npm run dev` to start up a local server and will focus on development.

 ## Hello World

 You can write code in TypeScript with the Cloudflare Workers development tool "Wrangler", Deno, Bun, or others without being aware of transpiling.

 Write your first application with Hono in `src/index.ts`.
-The code is just this.
+The code is just below.
-The `import` and the final `export default` parts may vary from runtime to runtime, but all of the application code will run the same code everywhere.
+The `import` and the final `export default` parts may vary from runtime to runtime,
+but all of the application code will run the same code everywhere.

 ```ts
 import { Hono } from 'hono'